The Origins of the Sterile Cockpit Rule

 Practical Drills for Pilots

-Try a “silent climb” exercise: No words until 10,000 feet, focusing solely on scans.
-Additionally, debrief after flights on any lapses, turning them into learning moments.
+Try a “silent climb” exercise: No words until 10,000 feet, focusing solely on scans. debrief after flights on any lapses, turning them into learning moments.

 Therefore, these build the muscle memory needed for sterile cockpit rule enforcement below 10,000 feet.